Click here for more information on accessing services in the virtual environment.

 Please visit the state of Illinois FAQ page for more information about the Stay at Home order.

-Yes, courses and services will be delivered in an online format with a start date of Monday, March 23, 2020.
 Please check Canvas and your Laker Mail for communication from your instructors.
 Click here for instructions on how to log into your VM through viewportal

 Visit the ISS Virtual Help Desk for assistance with the online environment